Market turmoil spreads to Asia

 Asian stock markets slumped Wednesday as jitters spread over Italy's escalating political crisis and renewed US-China trade tensions.

-In morning trading, Japan's Nikkei fell 1.8%, Hong Kong's Hang Seng slid 1.3%, and China's Shanghai Composite was down 2%.
+Japan's Nikkei and Hong Kong's Hang Seng both fell around 1.5%, while the Shanghai Composite sank more than 2%.

+Markets were calmer in morning trading in Europe, with most major indexes posting small gains or losses.

-The losses across Asia came after sharp declines Tuesday in Europe and the United States, where the Dow closed down 1.6%.
+The declines across Asia came after a sell-off Tuesday in Europe and the United States, where the Dow closed down 1.6%.

 Traders in Asia said investors were exiting riskier assets such as stocks after political turmoil in Italy sparked fears over the future of the euro and the White House revived plans to slap tariffs on $50 billion worth of Chinese goods.